pa/kodekloud-assignment/README.md

 #### Cloud Infra deployment

-- Set up aws profile or export credentials in your local machine
+- Assuming that you already have set up aws credentials in local machine
 - Create Security Group to allow communication between nodes and make note of the sg name

     ```bash